 (5) A copy of any notice given by the Minister under subsection (3) shall be attached to the copy of the management plan kept by the Authority under section 17(2).

-19. Review and revision of management plan
+19. Management plan to be reviewed regularly

 (1) The Authority shall not later than 5 years after the commencement of this Act review the management plan referred to in section 18(1) and, if it considers that the circumstances so require, prepare amendments to that plan or a revised management plan for the Island.